boolean-uk/js-softplay/README.md

 * The functions you have created only consider a single soft play center - what if we wanted to keep track of multiple soft play centers at the same time?
 * If we do keep track of multiple soft play centers, imagine we also want to have different rules for different centers.
 For example, perhaps some centers a child must be accompanied by at least 2 adults.
 How would you implement this?

+### Answers
+* For keeping track of multiple softplay centers - make softplay center into a class, so we can create multiple objects with independent internal states
+* For making rules vary between softplay centers - make softplay center object have a property describing rules (for example `adultsPerChild`) and validate amount based on this property